Grieverheart/v30mz/README.md

 # TODO

-* Try making the bus microop operands work like for the alu microop; first operand is address, second is data_in or data_out.
 * Implement PUSH.
 * Implement addition of segment in effective address when doing a bus operation.
 * Implement more block manipulation instructions.